AMMARALBESANI/Movies-Library/README.md

-we use try catch method to handel request error we ues .then catch to handel code error we use api 3rd party to take move from it
+we use try catch method to handel request error we ues .then catch to handel code error we use api 3rd party to take move from it now we update our app and linked it to database we created using postgrs